In addition to the changes shown in the other sections, several other Phoenix 5 features have been replaced or improved upon in Phoenix 6.

 Motion Profile Executor

-Control requests are planned to be improved to cover many of the use cases of the Motion Profile Executor.
+Control requests have been improved to cover many of the use cases of the Motion Profile Executor.

 Allowable Closed-Loop Error